-Clear flood table
+Clear flood table (Drupal 7 only)

 If you have reset password either by using script or "request new password" but still receive "Sorry, there have been more than 5 failed login attempts for this account.
 It is temporarily blocked." then you may delete the corresponding entry in flood table.